 Jilabun Nature Reserve and its spectacular waterfalls

-This beautiful and deservedly popular hike along the Jilabun River is slightly difficult, but still appropriate for families.
+This beautiful and deservedly popular hike along the Jilabun River is slightly difficult, but should be doable by most families.
 You will have spectacular views of two non-season-dependent waterfalls - the Dvora Waterfall and the Jilabun Waterfall.
-At 41 meters high, the latter is the second highest waterfall in Israel, second only to the Gamla Waterfall.
-It is also possible to view the ruins of the former prosperous Jewish town of Dvora from Mishnaic and Talmudic times as a side-hike.
+The latter, at 41 meters high, is the second highest waterfall in Israel, second only to Gamla Waterfall.
+You can also take a side-trail to the ruins of the prosperous Mishnaic and Talmudic town of Dvora.

 THE HIKE